Part VI

 Naming the specific thread moves you out of judgment and into repair.

-You can fix a schedule problem; you cannot fix a “bad person.”
+You can address a schedule problem; you cannot repair trust by collapsing someone into identity.

 A repair is a Conscious Fold in the relational fabric—you cannot erase the earlier crease, but you can fold the pattern again to encompass the tear.

-That creates a trust that is stronger because it remembers what was mended.
+That creates trust with a visible seam in it, stronger because it remembers what was mended.

 4. Neuro-Affirming Adaptations

-Every nervous system processes the Entangled Firmament differently.
+Every nervous system meets reality and relationship in its own way.
 The tools must bend to the user, not the user to the tools.

 For Alexithymia (difficulty identifying emotions):